OliverMount/IEMdecodingForCalciumData/README.md

 # IEM decoding For Calcium Data

-Inverted Encoding Model-based decoding for Mouse Calcium Imaging Data (V1 and PPC)

-This repository contains codes Python codes for decoding orientations from mouse v1 and ppc data.
+This repository contains codes Python codes for decoding orientations from mouse V1 and PPC data.

-Instruction for running the code
+### Instruction for running the code

 1. git clone the repository to a local folder in your computer